 Student can access an unofficial transcript through Populi (Student tab).
-For official transcript requests, complete the Transcript Request form found on the Office of the Registrar page of the CBTS website.
-Due to FERPA regulations regarding the release of records, this form must be signed with a physical signature.
-Forms can be submitted to the Registrar's Office.
+For official transcript requests, complete the online Transcript Request form found on the Office of the Registrar page of the CBTS website.
 There is no fee for current students.
-There is a \$10 fee (per transcript) for alumni.
+There is a \$10 fee (per transcript) for alumni and former students.
+Payment can be made through the online Transcript Request form.

 Please note that these transcripts are sent using USPS regular mail services.
 Students in need of an express transcript delivery, have the option to pay \$25 to have the transcript sent USPS Express mail in which case it will arrive the next day.
-At this time, CBTS does not email transcripts.